February 18, 2018

 Chase Sapphire Preferred® Card

 There’s a reason this card is consistently named one of the top rewards credit cards for people who want free travel or cash-back.
-With the Chase Sapphire Preferred® Card you can earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $750 when you redeem through Chase Travel℠.
+With the Chase Sapphire Preferred® Card you can get up to $1,050 in Chase Travel℠ value.
+Earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening.
+That's worth $750 when redeemed through Chase Travel.
+Plus, get up to $300 in statement credits on Chase Travel purchases within your first year.

-But, you don’t have to spend your points on travel.
+But you don’t have to spend your points on travel.
 You can also cash them in for high-dollar gift cards that are perfect for a luxurious Valentine’s dinner out.

 Get 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Travel℠.
 For example, 60,000 points are worth $750 toward travel.